rliebz/tusk/README.md

 In a `run` clause, any item with a true `when` clause will execute.
 There are five different checks supported:

-- `command` (list): Execute if all commands run with an exit code of `0`.
+- `command` (string): Execute if the command runs with an exit code of `0`.
-  Commands will execute serially and terminate immediately upon failure.
-- `exists` (list): Execute if all files exist.
+- `exists` (string): Execute if the file exists.
-- `os` (list): Execute if the user's operating system matches one from the list.
+- `os` (list): Execute if the operating system matches any one from the list.
 - `equal` (map): Execute if each variable matches the value it maps to.
 - `not_equal` (map): Execute if each variable does not match the value it maps to.

-All checks must pass for the `when` clause to evaluate to true.
+The `when` clause supports any number of different checks as a list, where each check must pass individually for the clause to evaluate to true.
 Here is a more complicated example of how `when` can be used:

 ```yaml